Ostabo/Ostabo/README.md

-# 👋 Welcome to my Profile here is a duck 🦆
+# 👋 Welcome to my Profile here is a duck: 🦆

 ### 📅 Currently I'm a...<br>
 <ul>